The Five Star Technical Users' Guide

 • Health Inspections – Based on weighted outcomes from state health inspections findings of the number, scope, and severity of deficiencies from the three most recent annual onsite surveys, plus findings from complaint investigations and infection control surveys in the prior 36 months

-• Staffing – Based on six staffing levels and turnover measures.
+• Staffing Five Star – Based on six staffing levels and turnover measures.
 Nurse staffing levels are measured in hours per resident per day and derived from quarterly Payroll-Based Journal reports and MDS derived resident census.
 Staffing level measures are case-mix adjusted.
 Turnover measures use six consecutive quarters of PBJ data for nursing staff and administrators.

 • Quality Measures – Based on facility performance on nine long-stay and six short-stay measures reported on the MDS and claims for resident care.